Susanoo-no-Mikoto: The Maturation of Power

 Place-name origin (Susa, Izumo)Hints at his roots as a local deity later elevated to national importance

-Together, these meanings paint Susanoo as a god of powerful motion— a force that destroys, yet also clears the way for renewal.
+Together, these meanings paint Susanoo as a god of powerful motion — a force that destroys, and in its aftermath, makes renewal possible.

 Trivia